• Skip to main content

 Approach

-• Loop from start
+• Loop from the start

 • Check if each element is even